 One of the biggest things we're seeing an explosion of in our practice is myopia, or nearsightedness.
 And it's starting earlier and getting worse faster than ever before.
 This isn't just about needing glasses; high myopia significantly increases the risk of serious, sight-threatening diseases later in life, like retinal detachment, glaucoma, and cataracts.

-This is where Myopia Control comes in.
+This is where Myopia management comes in.
 It’s a proactive approach to slow down the progression of your child’s nearsightedness.
 At sleepSEE, our main tool for this is a remarkable technology called Orthokeratology, or Ortho-K. These are special contact lenses worn overnight that gently reshape the cornea, the front surface of the eye.
 In the morning, your child takes them out and can see clearly all day long without glasses or contacts.
 No more worrying about broken frames during sports or losing a contact lens at a friend's house.

 A Note on Insurance